tdewin/best-practices-guide/resource_planning/veeam_enterprise_manager.md

 ### 1-Click File-level Restore
 With Enterprise Manager you can restore VM guest files with a single click.
-To support this capability the VM restore point must be created with guest OS indexing enabled.
-Guest file indexing allows you to search for VM guest OS files inside VM backups.
+To support this capability the VM restore point must be created with application-aware image processing enabled.
+Additionally, if guest file system indexing is enabled, it is possible to search for files across VM backups.

-**Note:** It is possible to restore VM guest files even when file indexing is disabled.
-This does require the restore operator to type in guest OS credentials during the restore.
+**Note:** It is possible to restore VM guest files even when application-aware image processing or file indexing is disabled.
+If both are disabled, the restore operator must type in guest OS credentials during a file-level restore.

 The backup catalog on the Enterprise Manager server will be used to store indexing data replicated from the backup catalog on Veeam